sleekmason/Lilidog/README.md

-﻿# Lilidog-Linux Based on Debian Buster (stable)
+﻿# Lilidog Linux Based on Debian stable
 ## LXDE With Openbox, Fluxbox, Jwm, and Pekwm.
 Optimized - 64 bit version.<br/>

-Lilidog is a dark themed distro build based on LXDE. <br/> Options are available for Openbox, Fluxbox, Jwm, or Pekwm. <br/> Toggle freely between the four while in the default session. <br/>
+Lilidog is a dark themed distro based on LXDE. <br/> Options are available for Openbox, Fluxbox, Jwm, or Pekwm. <br/> Toggle freely between the four while in the default session. <br/>
 All Window managers can be accessed separately through the login screen, but no toggling in this case.